neuralbertatech/openComp2020/README.md

 ## Run The Program
-Activate the virtual environment with\n
+Activate the virtual environment with

 ` pyenv local 3.6.5 `

-and\n
+and

 ` source venv/bin/activate `

-Then finally, run the command\n
+Then finally, run the command

 ` python masterController.py `

 and follow the onscreen instructions.

-If you are running the program after a training session, and have not yet moved the OpenBCI from where it was when the baseline was collected, you can reuse this data and skip the lengthy baseline collection process by calling\n
+If you are running the program after a training session, and have not yet moved the OpenBCI from where it was when the baseline was collected, you can reuse this data and skip the lengthy baseline collection process by calling

 ` python masterController.py nocol `

 By default, the previous session will be saved to ~/TrainingData/masterControllerSessions.
-If you would like to use data in another directory, you can call\n
+If you would like to use data in another directory, you can call

 ` python masterController.py nocol [directory relative to this file] `